 “We have been conducting research into girls’ participation in STEM since 2013.
 Our most recent report highlights the challenges that continue to exist in equipping teachers with the knowledge to inform younger females of the opportunities presented by a STEM career.
 As Ireland continues to position itself as the epicentre of the world’s digital economy, we need to future proof the talent pipeline, so that half the population isn’t excluded from the opportunities that STEM presents and to this end, industry has an important role to play.”

-What are the STEM teachers saying about their internship experiences?
+What have the STEM teachers said about their internship experiences?

 - It has given me insight into the diverse nature of the industry in terms of the jobs, the people working there and the skills needed.

 - It has allowed me to expand my knowledge and vocabulary about the competencies and processes that take place in STEM workplaces.

 - Great experience to work on projects and have your opinions and ideas valued and even taken onboard!

 - It’s a programme that allows us to get a valuable insight into STEM careers and be a positive role model for children in the classroom.